Facebook Fans

 Author:

-Hi, I am Monish Menon from Hyderabad.
-I am 21 and currently working at Franklin Templeton Investments as a Compliance Business Analyst.
-Sport has always been my passion since I was a kid.
+Hi, I am Monish Menon from Hyderabad and currently working at Franklin Templeton Investments as a Compliance Business Analyst.
+Sport has always been my passion since I was a kid and I invest all my non-existent free time by watching, playing, writing and analyzing various sporting events across the world.
 Apart from being a diehard Manchester United fan and a Ferrari supporter, I believe that Roger Federer is still the best tennis player and Sachin Tendulkar is God.
 I play club cricket and I also am a part of my organization’s cricket and football squad.
 Being such a sports fanatic, writing about it is something that came naturally to me and I am glad that I got an opportunity through thesportsmirror.com to share my thoughts with the rest of the world.
-For other articles written by me, you can visit my blog at www.monishmenon.blogspot.com
+For other articles written by me, you can visit my blog at www.monishmenon.wordpress.com

 Cricket